spiral/docs/cycle/commands.md

 > Attention, do not use this command in combination with migrations.

-To generate migration file to reflect current ORM schema:
+To generate a migration file to reflect the current ORM schema:

 ```bash
 $ php app.php cycle:migrate